madhusudhanrao-ppm/dbdevrel/similarity-search-19c/similarity-search.md

 [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) is a sentence-transformers model: It maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search.

-Semantic similarity search is a technique that understands the contextual meaning and intent behind a user's query, going beyond simple keyword matching to find relevant results.
-It works by converting text into numerical representations called vectors, which are stored in a vector database.
-The system then compares the vector of a new query to existing vectors to find the most similar ones, effectively connecting ideas even when the exact words are different.

 Estimated Time: 2 to 5 minutes.